Not-For-Profit & Charity Set-Up Lawyers

 This decision impacts everything from your ability to operate nationally to your board’s responsibilities.
 Our not-for-profit lawyers provide tailored legal advice to help you select the most effective and compliant structure for your unique needs and charitable mission.

 Volunteers sorting donations at a charity event.
-One volunteer's name tag reads
+One volunteer's name tag reads "Volunteer".

 How Our Charity Lawyers Help You Register with the ACNC